What is The Blockchain trilemma?

 Hierarchical Longest Chain Rule (hlcr)

-The hierarchical longest chain rule is the consensus mechanism in which the canonical truth of the network is based off of the blockchain with the most work aka Prime.
-Hierarchical longest chain rule guarantees that at coincident Prime blocks all state transitions in the child chains cumulative work becomes equal to the cumulative work in prime.
-This is due to the fact that if someone tries to roll back a Zone they would need to roll back through the coincident Prime.
-To roll back Prime an attacker would need to present a chain that has as much work as Prime.
-Hierarchical longest chain rule achieves sybil resistance equivalent to Nakamoto consensus because all chains achieve the amount of aggregate work represented in Prime at every coincident block even when they only advance at a slower rate proportional to the hash power in each respective chain intra coincident block.
+The hierarchical longest chain rule is the consensus mechanism in which the canonical truth of the network is based off of the blockchain with the most cumulative entropy removal aka Prime.
+If someone tries to roll back a Zone they would need to roll back through the coincident Prime.
+To roll back Prime an attacker would need to present a chain that has removed as much entropy as Prime.
+Hierarchical longest chain rule achieves sybil resistance equivalent to Nakamoto consensus because all chains achieve the amount of aggregate entropy removal represented in Prime at every coincident block even when they only advance at a slower rate proportional to the hash power in each respective chain intra coincident block.

-Quai Network achieves a scalable PoW architecture because it makes tradeoffs in the CAP theorem trilemma which allows for greater throughput by delaying global consensus.
+Quai Network achieves a scalable architecture because it makes tradeoffs in the CAP theorem trilemma which allows for greater throughput by delaying global consensus.
 There is an inherent trade-off that is being made.
-Quai Network can dramatically increase throughput although somewhere between 3–4 orders of increased TPS it will eventually be constrained by network bandwidth, latency, and delay of cross-chain state propagation.
+As Quai Network increases throughput by adding execution shards, cross-chain transactions will take a longer time to be spendable in their destination chain.

 Join us to build a better blockchain.

-Quai Network is an open-source Proof of Work blockchain network utilizing the capabilities of merged mining to increase throughput and security.
+Quai Network is an open-source Proof-of-Entropy-Minima blockchain network utilizing the capabilities of merged mining to increase throughput and security.
 Users of Quai Network will enjoy fast transaction times without compromising decentralization and security.
 Miners will have competitive mining opportunities across the many blockchains within the network.

-Capable of thousands of transactions per second, the Quai Network is a Proof-of-Work solution to scalability that is soon to be ready for mainnet release.
+Capable of thousands of transactions per second, the Quai Network is a new solution to scalability that is soon to be ready for mainnet release.

 Opinions, ideas, and statements shared in this update are delivered with numerous assumptions, risks, and uncertainties which are subject to change over time.
 There are multiple risk factors, including those related to blockchain, cryptographic systems, and technologies generally, as well Quai’s business, operations and results of operations, that could cause actual results or developments anticipated not to be realized or, even if substantially realized, to fail to achieve any or all of the benefits that could be expected therefrom.
 We reserve the right to unilaterally, completely, or partially change plans, expectations, and intentions stated herein at any time and for any reason, in our sole and absolute discretion, and we undertake no obligation to update publicly or revise any forward-looking statement, whether as a result of new information, future developments, or otherwise.
 ACCORDINGLY, WE RECOMMEND THAT YOU DO NOT RELY ON, AND DO NOT MAKE ANY FINANCIAL DECISION OR INVESTMENT BASED ON, THE STATEMENTS CONTAINED IN THIS UPDATE OR ANY OF OUR UPDATES/ARTICLES — INCLUDING BUT NOT LIMITED TO ANY SELLING OR TRADING OF QUAI TOKENS, ETHER, OR ANY OTHER CRYPTOGRAPHIC OR BLOCKCHAIN TOKEN, OR THE SECURITIES OF ANY COMPANY.